Oakwood Village: Public library

 Built in 1997, Oakwood Village Public Library is located on Oakwood Avenue and Holland Park Avenue.
 In addition to Oakwood Village branch, the Maria A. Shchuka Public Library, which was re-rebuilt in 2003, is also located on the neighbourhood's periphery at Eglinton Avenue and Northcliffe Boulevard.
 Both of these libraries are run by the Toronto Public Library.

 Transportation

-The neighbourhood is west of the Eglinton West station, and has three 24-hour bus routes: the 29 (Dufferin Street), the 32 (Eglinton Avenue West), and the 63 (Oakwood Ave) which runs between Eglinton West station and Liberty Village.
+The neighbourhood is west of Cedarvale station, and has three 24-hour bus routes: the 29 (Dufferin Street), the 32 (Eglinton Avenue West), and the 63 (Oakwood Ave) which runs between Eglinton West station and Liberty Village.
 There are other buses that operate very frequently, including the 161, which runs along the southern stretch of Oakwood Avenue and along Rogers Road, and the 90, which runs along Vaughan Road to St. Clair West station.
 The 512 St. Clair streetcar route runs east–west along St. Clair, just below the southern border of Oakwood–Vaughan.
 The bus routes and the 512 St. Clair streetcar route are operated by the TTC.

 The Rogers Road streetcar line formerly ran along Rogers Road before being replaced by a trolley bus route, in turn later replaced by the route 161 Rogers Road bus.